Zindua

 5

-Call POST /v1/send from your backend only.
+Call POST /api/v1/send from your backend only.
 Never expose the API key in mobile or web clients.

 Free plan: WhatsApp OTP only (200 messages/month).
 Pro and Team add the email API plus higher or unlimited WhatsApp OTP quotas.